Hiyori-API/checker_mal/README.md

 - [ ] An API for random anime/manga IDs
 - [ ] A feed of recently approved anime/manga as HTML, provide data for [this](https://github.com/seanbreckenridge/mal-notify-bot)

+---

+Check [`config/pages.exs`](./config/pages.exs) for how often this checks different page ranges.

+---

 To start your Phoenix server:

 - Install dependencies with `mix deps.get`